vippsas/vipps-solutions/auth0/PaymentFlowAuth0.md

 Here, the `sub` is a unique identifier provided by Vipps.
 To read more about the `sub`, check out [What is the sub?](https://developer.vippsmobilepay.com/docs/APIs/login-api/vipps-login-api-faq/#what-is-the-sub) In this case, the provider is `oauth2` and the connection is `VippsLogin`.

 To check if a user exists given a user ID, you can use the `Users.GetAsync()` method from the Management API Client.
 This will get the requested user if it exists, otherwise, it will throw an exception.
-In the examples below we will return `true` or `false` depending on the outcome, but you can choose to handle the exeptions based on your applications needs.
+In the examples below we return `true` or `false` depending on the outcome, but you can choose to handle exceptions differently based on the needs of your applications.

 ```c#
 private async Task<bool> UserExist(ManagementApiClient managementApiClient, string userId)